alexmanrique/blog/_posts/2020-07-03-communication-in-a-software-development-team.md

 Project status meetings
 -------------------------
 This kind of meeting (in my opinion) can be omitted and instead of that ask for weekly mail with the status of the project.
-Writing things down in an email help recap all the details of the status of the project (KPI's, tasks, next steps) and can be shared with all the stakeholders.
+Writing things down in an email help to recap all the details of the status of the project (KPI's, tasks, next steps) and can be shared with all the stakeholders.

 Conclusion
 --------------------------
 We have seen in this post different communication events where people interact with exchanging ideas, concepts, thoughts regarding different aspects and situations during the work in an agile software development team.
 Are you missing any important meetings on this list?
-Which is your favorite kind of meeting? and the worthless?
+Which is your favorite meeting? and the worthless?